-Carine is a first-year PhD candidate in Linguistics and English Language whose research explores how bilinguals understand ambiguity in their second language (L2).
-Previously she has completed an MSc in Developmental Linguistics at Edinburgh, where her dissertation explored the effects of language experience on L2 discourse cue usage when processing ambiguous pronouns, and a BA in Psychology at Rutgers University, focusing on language acquisition and Neuropsychology.
+Carine is a second-year PhD candidate in Linguistics and English Language whose research explores how bilinguals understand ambiguity in their second language (L2).
+Previously she has completed an MSc in Developmental Linguistics at Edinburgh, where her dissertation explored the effects of language experience on L2 discourse cue usage when processing ambiguous pronouns, and a BA in Psychology (Minors in Linguistics and Cognitive Science) at Rutgers University, focusing on language acquisition and Neuropsychology.

 Lingusitics and English Language 1A tutorials

 - Linguistics and English Language Postgraduate Conference 2020 (LEL PGC 20), Edinburgh UK

 - Linguistics and English Language Postgraduate Conference 2018 (LEL PGC 18), Edinburgh UK

 - Abraham, C. (2018) L2 effects on comprehension coreference preferences.
 June 6th 2018, Linguistics and English Language Postgraduate Conference, University of Edinburgh, Edinburgh, UK.

 - Rehrig, G., Abraham, C., Patel, C., Stromswold, K. (2015).
 Children’s human figure drawing tasks: Measures of intelligence or motor skills?
 March 7th 2015, Eastern Psychological Association Conference, Philadelphia Marriott Downtown, Philadelphia, PA.

 - Abraham, C. (2018).
 The effects of second language processing on comprehension coreference preferences.
 Poster presented June 6th 2018, the Linguistics and English Language Postgraduate Conference.
 Edinburgh, UK.